agardnerIT/killercoda_tutorials/keptn-end-to-end-delivery/step3.md

 > ⚠️ Keptn v1 (the product used in this tutorial) is now End of Life.
-> ⚠️We suggest immediately migrating to [Keptn](https://keptn.sh/latest/)
+> We suggest immediately migrating to [Keptn.](https://keptn.sh/latest/)
-> ⚠️More information on this decision is [here](https://medium.com/keptn/keptn-lifecycle-toolkit-is-now-keptn-e0812217bf46)
+> More information on this decision is [here.](https://medium.com/keptn/keptn-lifecycle-toolkit-is-now-keptn-e0812217bf46)
-> ⚠️This tutorial is no longer maintained
+> This tutorial is no longer maintained ⚠️

 Add a step to the delivery sequence which enforces that a user must manually click ✅ before an artifact is promoted to production.